 Ideally, if you are doing a physical meeting, a project manager or team lead will keep notes from the standup in a transparent, shareable way, too.
 This combines many of the benefits found in both methods.

 The daily standup is good for team building and communication.
-Best of all, it allows you to quickly know when priorities are not being addressed or blocked, allowing you to quickly make a course correction or add resources to help make progress.
+Best of all, it allows you to know quickly when priorities are not being addressed or blocked.
+You can then make a course correction or add resources to help further progress.

 Whether you’ve been struggling to get your team all on the same page, or to complete an epic project, or you simply want to make your team stronger and more productive, the daily standup is an excellent and simple process change you can implement quickly.